jpetazzo/jpetazzo.github.io/_posts/2015-09-03-do-not-use-docker-in-docker-for-ci.markdown

 Let's see what this means.
 If you want the short solution without the details, just scroll to the bottom of this article. ☺

+*Update (July 2020) : when I wrote this blog post in 2015, the only way to run Docker-in-Docker was to use the -privileged flag in Docker.
+Today, the landscape is very different.
+Container security and sandboxing advanced very significantly, with e.g.
+[rootless containers] and tools like [sysbox].
+The latter lets you run Docker-in-Docker without the -privileged flag, and even comes with optimizations for some specific scenarios, like running multiple nodes of a Kubernetes cluster as ordinary containers.
+This article has been updated to reflect that!*

 ## Docker-in-Docker: the good